Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Proposed Method

 The kernel $k^d_{\param}$ accounting for the directional components is derived from the plane wave kernel~\cite{caviedes2021gaussian}.
 Here, we use SVs as in the definition of rank-1 SCMs \cite{gannot2017consolidated}, that is,

 where $h^d(\mbz_{fij})$ is the free-field anechoic propagation of~\cref{eq:freefield}.
-This kernel models the phase difference between the microphones according to the free field propagation for a given frequency index and a source location.
-Moreover, it accounts for a global delay and the rotation symmetries that occurs in the HRTF measurements~\cite{duda1998range}.
-This model is a strong, but useful approximation, to overcome data scarcity.
+This kernel models the dominant inter-microphone phase structure predicted by the free-field model for a given frequency and source direction.
+Moreover, it accounts for a global delay and the rotation symmetries found in HRTF measurements~\cite{duda1998range}.
+This approximation is mainly valid when relative phases are governed by the direct path and is used here to cope with sparse measurements.